2018 Albuquerque International Balloon Fiesta Dates: October 6-14, 2018

 Saturday, October 7 – Sunday October 15, 2017

 The Balloon Fiesta was a blast!
-I must say that this year we have enjoyed some of the best weather in years for the Fiesta.
-Wind conditions have been ideal, allowing special shape balloons to take to flight unlike in recent years.
+I must say that this year we enjoyed near perfect weather during the Fiesta.
+Wind conditions were ideal, allowing special shape balloons to take flight nearly every day (the only exception was Sunday).
 In fact, I think the balloon below expresses the feelings of all the participants and visitors to the 2017 Balloon Fiesta!
 This was photographed during the Special Shapes Rodeo on October 13, 2017

 A Brief History of the Albuquerque Balloon Fiesta